macrobiotus/ships_and_bugs/README.md

      the Phyloseq object you have at hand, you could of course back-reference occurrences to port and bioregions, or you may find this table useful for other plots."_
-  * count results are weird - check again
+  * count results are weird - check again - grouping command may have gone wrong somewhere
+  * updated code and comments to avoid mistake in the future